xtuml/bridgepoint/doc-bridgepoint/notes/9836_referential/9836_referential_dnt.md

 * Core Test 2 specifically tests the referential combine and split functionality and must pass
   * New tests for the rules implemented with this work are added
 * Other JUnits must pass to verify no regression of functionality

+TODO - test that two referential attributes that are both part of the same identifier will produce a referential that only has one connection to the O_ID.
+Functionality is in place, need a (preferably automated) test

+TODO - test that a modeler is not allowed to merge a referential with another referential whose O_REFs both use the same relationship.
+Functionality not in place yet.

 ### End